NrichAI/Sounds-Like-Me/README.md

 ## Ecosystem Position

-Sounds Like Me is the **behavioral signal acquisition layer** of the NRich ecosystem — the entry point through which personality data enters the system.
+Sounds Like Me is the music psychology application layer of the **NRich** behavioral intelligence ecosystem — the entry point through which validated personality data enters the system.

 ```
 ┌─────────────────────────────────────────────────────────────┐